Oculus-VR/homebrew-repo/meta-xr-simulator.md

 You should not launch more than one Synthetic Environment Server at the same time.
 All Meta XR Simulator instances will share the same synthetic environment, to simulate a co-location multiplayer experience.

+> **WARNING**: The performance of Synthetic Environment Server is much slower on macOS compared to its Windows build.
+It's an known issue and will be optimized later.

 ### Data Forwarding

 Data Forwarding lets you control the Meta XR Simulator with real Meta Quest controllers by connecting a Quest headset to your computer without wearing it.
 With this feature, you will find it easier to provide complex input to your application running in the simulator.